arcan1s/arcanis.me/_posts/2017-07-01-ffxiv-astrologian.md

 Nocturnal (but I'm not taking into account difference in healing power though).
 * Benefic is more efficient than Benefic II (by healing and MP usage), but requires additional GCD, which can be used to ~pew-pew~ deal damage.
-* Helios is not as good as Aspected Helios/Diurnal is (unlike WHM, whose Cure III is the best).
+* Helios is not as good as Aspected Helios (with any stance) is (unlike WHM, whose Cure III is the best).
 * Aspected Benefic/Diurnal is even better than Benefic II.
+* Again, as with Benefic II note that astrologian's Aspected Helios is faster than WHM analogue Medica II and it has cast time equals to recast one.
+Adjust if you need to.

 # Core mechanics